Field notes · Context loss

 Some tabs are simple.
 A recipe.
 A receipt.
 A hotel page.
 A product comparison.

-But many open tabs are not simple.
+Many others are heavier.
 They are unresolved loops.

 A project you might start.
 An email you need to answer carefully.
 A decision you do not want to rush.
 A topic you are researching because something feels unclear.
 A personal question disguised as an article.